Enterprise Service Management – Goals and Implementation

 Not planning and preparing enough can cause delays and extra costs and may even make the implementation fail.

-Selection of suitable ESM tools
+Selection of suitable ESM software

 Important criteria are user-friendliness, scalability, flexibility and the ability to integrate with other systems.